-The Tribe proposes their duck (including mergansers and coot) and goose seasons run from October 1, 2016, to March 10, 2017.
-The daily bag limit on ducks (including sea ducks and mergansers) is 10.
+The Tribe proposes their duck (including mergansers and coot) and goose seasons run from October 1, 2019, to March 10, 2020.
+The daily bag limit on ducks (including sea ducks and mergansers) is 10 including no more than seven mallards, 3 pintail, 3 redhead, 3 scaup, and 3 canvasback.
 The daily bag limit for coot is 25.
-For geese, the daily bag limit is six.
+For geese, the daily bag limit is 6 Canada geese, 12 white-fronted geese, and 8 light geese.
 The season on brant is closed.
 Possession limits are totals of these three daily bag limits.

-The Tribe proposes the snipe seasons run from October 1, 2016, to January 31, 2017.
+The Tribe proposes the snipe season run from October 1, 2019, to January 31, 2020.
 The daily bag limit for snipe is 10.
 Possession limits are three times the daily bag limit.

-Harvest is regulated by a punch-card system.
+Harvest is regulated by a punch card system.
 Tribal members hunting on lands under this proposal will observe all basic Federal migratory bird hunting regulations found in 50 CFR part 20, which will be enforced by the Stillaguamish Tribal law enforcement.
 Tribal members are required to use steel shot or a nontoxic shot as required by Federal regulations.